 And sometimes, in our home, I didn’t like her that much.

 Sometimes we watch as she attempts to manipulate us, telling us excuse after excuse.
-Sometimes we catch her in out-and-out lies, weaving tales full of deception.
-Sometimes her actions seem so deliberate, so selfish, so incredibly insensitive, that sometimes although I love my daughter deeply, she makes it difficult to like her.
+Sometimes her endless questions and belligerent responses were exhausting.
+Sometimes her actions seem so deliberate, so selfish, so incredibly insensitive that sometimes although I love my daughter deeply, she makes it difficult to like her.